crespress/Network-and-Cloud-Security-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- What aspect of security do load balancers protect?
-Load balancers protect the system from DDoS attacks by distributing traffic across multiple servers or applications.
-What is the advantage of a jump box?
-The advantage of the jump box is to give access to the user from a single point of access that can be secured and monitored.
+- Load balancers protect the system from DDoS attacks by distributing traffic across multiple servers or applications.
+- The advantage of the jump box is to give access to the user from a single point of access that can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- What does Filebeat watch for?
-Filebeat monitors log files and log events.
+- Filebeat monitors log files and log events.
-- What does Metricbeat record?
-Metricbeat record the specified metrics and statics from various OS from various locations.
+- Metricbeat records the specified metrics and statics from various OS from various locations.

 The configuration details of each machine may be found below.